limcherhang/CNCO/README.md

 # New idea

 By the two methods proposed in the paper above, I have a new idea that is mix up two methods and do some simple simulation.
-By the way, I will update actually implement on the datasets.
-More details view https://github.com/limcherhang/finalreport/tree/main/simple_simulation.
+By the way, I updated implement on the datasets mnist.

 # Run the code
 To run the code,